Barney Schultz

 George Warren "Barney" Schultz (August 15, 1926 – September 6, 2015) was an American professional baseball player and coach.
-He was a knuckleball-throwing pitcher in the Major Leagues for all or parts of seven seasons between 1955 and 1965 for the St. Louis Cardinals, Detroit Tigers and Chicago Cubs.
-In October 1966 he was briefly reactivated by the Cardinals so that he could receive a Major League pension.
-Born in Beverly, New Jersey, he threw and batted right-handed, stood 6 ft 2 in tall and weighed 200 lb.
+He was a knuckleball-throwing pitcher the Major League Baseball (MLB) for all or parts of seven seasons between 1955 and 1965 for the St. Louis Cardinals, Detroit Tigers and Chicago Cubs.
+He did not play a full Major League season until his 18th year in professional baseball.
+His best season came in 1964, when in just a little over two months with the Cardinals at the end of that season, he had a 1.64 ERA and 14 saves in 30 games, and played an important role in the Cardinals winning the 1964 National League pennant.